AC Milan move top of Serie A, Inter see off Roma

 Milan have given their bid for a first league title since 2011 a boost this week after bouncing back from two straight defeats with successive victories.

-Pioli's men sit one point clear of reigning champions Inter, who beat Roma 3-0, and two ahead of Napoli, who host fourth-placed Atalanta later on Saturday.
+Pioli's men sit one point clear of reigning champions Inter, who beat Roma 3-0, and two ahead of Napoli.

 "I am satisfied with a good performance, a decent victory, because some assumed this could be taken for granted," Pioli told DAZN.